ms/buildtogether.tech/src/delivery/index.md

 number so that your customers can talk intelligently about which version they have.

-[% i "patch (software)" "software patch" "version numbers!patch" %][% g patch %]Patches[% /g %][% /i %] don't have their own installers.
+[% i "patch (software)" "software patch" "version numbers!patch" %][% g patch "Patches" %][% /i %] don't have their own installers.
 If, for example, you need to change one HTML form, or one DLL, you will often just mail that out to customers, along with instructions about where to put it, rather than creating a new installer.
 You should still give it a number, though, and make an entry in your release log.

-The [% i "build number" "version numbers!build" %][% g build_number %]build number[% /g %][% /i %] is incremented every time you create a new version of the product for QA to test.
+The [% i "build number" "version numbers!build" %][% g build_number "build number" %][% /i %] is incremented every time you create a new version of the product for QA to test.
 Build numbers are never reset, i.e. you don't go from 5.2.2.1001 to 6.0.0.0, but from 5.2.2.1001 to 6.0.0.1002, and so on.
 Build numbers are what developers care about: they're often only matched up with version numbers after